-Children and young people who are identified as having special educational needs (SEN) can struggle to get the support they need to do well.
+For children and young people identified as having special educational needs or disabilities (SEND) it can be difficult to get the support they need to do well.
 It can often take too long for their families to find out that their child needs extra help.
-Also, the system of support available to children and young people with SEN is very complex, with teachers, health workers and social care workers often working separately to meet the particular needs of a child or young person.
+The system of support available to children and young people with SEND is also very complex, with teachers, health workers and social care workers often working separately to meet the particular needs of a child or young person.

-We want to deal with the problems that prevent children and young people with SEN from getting the support and services they need.
-We want to make sure they all have the same opportunities as everyone else and that they receive the necessary support to transition well into adulthood.
-We will introduce a more effective, transparent and accountable system of support for children and young people with SEN.
+We are dealing with the problems that prevent children and young people with SEND from getting the support and services they need.
+We are making sure they have the same opportunities as everyone else and that they receive the necessary support to move smoothly into adulthood.
+We are introducing a more effective, transparent and accountable system of support for children and young people with SEND.

-To improve the support system for children and young people with SEN and their families, we will:
+To improve the support system for children and young people with SEND and their families, we are:

-- replace SEN statements and learning difficulty assessments with an education, health and care plan for children and young people with SEN aged 0 to 25 years
+- replacing statements of special needs and learning difficulty assessments with an education, health and care (EHC) plan for children and young people with complex needs

-- introduce the option of personal budgets for young people and parents of children and with SEN so they can choose which services are best for their family
+- introducing the option of personal budgets for those with an EHC plan so they can choose which services are best for them and their family

-- make sure local commissioners work together in the interest of children and young people with SEN and improve communication between institutions and services
+- making sure local commissioners work effectively together in the interest of children and young people with SEND and improving communication between different services

-To improve educational provision for pupils with SEN, we will:
+To improve educational provision for pupils with SEND, we are:

-- make sure all state-funded schools and colleges, including maintained schools, free schools and academies, are fully brought into the support system for children with SEN
+- making sure all state-funded schools and colleges, including maintained schools, free schools and academies, are brought into the support system for children with SEND

-- fund degree-level specialist training for talented support staff working with children with SEN
+- funding degree-level specialist training for teachers and talented support staff working with children with SEND

-- give young people with SEN in further education and training similar rights and protections as those for children with SEN under 16
+- giving young people with SEND in further education and training similar rights and protections to those for children with SEND under 16

-- put in place supported internships, an employer-based study programme designed to help young people with SEN learn the skills they need for the workplace
+- putting in place supported internships, an employer-based study programme designed to help young people with SEND learn the skills they need for the workplace

 On 10 December 2010, we asked parents, charities, teachers and local authorities to contribute to the government’s SEN green paper.
-The aim was to find ways to identify the needs of children and young people earlier, make it easier for families to receive the support they need, and develop fairer and more transparent funding arrangements.
+The aim was to:

 The publication of the green paper ‘Support and aspiration: a new approach to special educational needs and disability’ on 11 March 2011 marked the start of a period of consultation and testing of the proposals in local areas.
 On 21 September 2011 we introduced 20 schemes to test the reforms in 31 different local authorities.